Rutgers-ESSP/CESL-STEHM-GP/README.md

 This code requires MATLAB with the Statistics, Optimization, and Global Optimization Toolboxes.
 It is known to run with MATLAB 2015b.

 The MFILES directory contains the core functions of this code.
 The scripts-KoppEtAl2016 directory contains the scripts using these core functions to generate the analyses described in Kopp et al. (2016).
-The scripts-KempEtAl2018 contains the scripts associated with Kemp et al. (2018).
+The scripts-KempEtAl2018 directory contains the scripts associated with Kemp et al. (2018).
+The scripts-WalkerEtAl2022 directory contains the scripts associated with Walker et al. (2022).
 The scripts-skeleton directory contains a template that can be used for regional applications.

 The master script for these applications is runAnalyzeCESL, which calls various subsidiary scripts.
 Particularly attention should be paid to runSetupHoloceneCovariance, which defines the covariance functions with characterize the different priors, including the hyperparameter bounds used by the optimization code.
 This is the most intellectually challenging part of the exercise, as it is effectively the model specification step.
 Attention should also be paid to runImportCESLDataSets, which imports the data files.

 ----

-    Copyright (C) 2021 by Robert E. Kopp
+    Copyright (C) 2022 by Robert E. Kopp

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by